Tim-Jackins/sigma-guide/soldering.md

 ## SMD / SMT

-If you [cut your own PCB](https://github.com/Tim-Jackins/pcb-machining), you may need to solder some SMD / SMT components.
+If you [cut your own PCB](https://github.com/Tim-Jackins/pcb-machining), you will need to solder some SMD / SMT components.
 SMD components are simply normal components that come in [smaller packages](https://www.electronics-notes.com/articles/electronic_components/surface-mount-technology-smd-smt/packages.php).

 ### Materials